Nick D'Aloisio: Yahoo News Digest

 In January 2014, D'Aloisio announced the launch of Yahoo News Digest at the Consumer Electronics Show in Las Vegas.
 An evolution of Summly, Yahoo News Digest provides mobile users with a summary of important news of the day in the form of a twice-a-day digest.
 The articles are automatically and manually curated, as well as summarised into key units of information, known as "Atoms", which include maps, infographics, quotes and Wikipedia extracts.
 The Verge praised the app, stating, "Yahoo!
 News Digest is the boldest and most visually impressive app the company has released since Yahoo!
 Weather last year."
 It was the winner of the 2014 Apple Design Award.
 D'Aloisio resigned from Yahoo! in October 2015.

 Sphere

-In late 2015, D'Aloisio co-founded a new startup called Sphere Knowledge.
+In late 2015, D'Aloisio co-founded a new startup called Sphere Knowledge with Tomas Halgas, who he met at Oxford.
 Whilst yet to be made public, Sphere is said to be knowledge-sharing service where users can swap information via instant messaging.
 As of March 2019, the Financial Times reports that the company has raised US$30 million.
 In October 2021, multiple news outlets including TechCrunch, The Telegraph, The Times and BBC reported that Sphere had been acquired by Twitter, and that the majority of the 30-person team would be joining the company.